fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 The Sender does this by sending a "Stun Ping Request" message and populates the aforementioned information.
-To reciprocate, the Receiver Agent follows up with a "Stun Ping" message populated with the results for which STUN Connectiviy checks was received successfully.
+To reciprocate, the Receiver Agent follows up with a "Stun Ping" message populated with the results for which STUN Connectivity checks was received successfully.
 If a successful response were received from either of the flows, there is a viable path for the Sender to transmit the media.

-The above set of procedures can be  continously performed during the lifetime of the session as and when the Receiver Agent determines a better candidate for receiving the media.
+The above set of procedures can be  continuously performed during the lifetime of the session as and when the Receiver Agent determines a better candidate for receiving the media.
 Such a decision is totally defined by the local policies and can be performed